Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > If you are attending an instructor-led workshop, discuss these questions in your breakout room:
 > 1. How would you improve the naming of columns and samples?
 > 2. What errors do you see in the data?
 > 3. Are there any types of error that would be difficult to spot?
-Is there any way you can test these to find thems
+Is there any way you can test these to find them?
 >
 > Nominate someone from your group to summarise your ideas for each question on the Padlet.
 >